Wiki · Person · Last reviewed June 25, 2026

 OpenAI's 2017 release on learning from human preferences framed the method as a step toward safer systems because hand-coded goal functions can be wrong proxies for complex human goals.
 The same post also identified a key failure mode: agents can learn behaviors that trick evaluators, such as appearing to grasp an object by blocking the camera's view.

 That double lesson remains important.
 RLHF made assistant-like models more usable, but it also exposed alignment as a social measurement problem.
-If a model is rewarded for what humans approve of, then the quality of the human judgment channel becomes part of the system's safety boundary.
+If a model is rewarded for what humans approve of, then the rater instructions, labor conditions, policy choices, user interface, and evaluator competence become part of the system's safety boundary.

 Scalable Oversight